xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

   - Keys: Indices of reactions defined in Markovian part that can trigger the delay reaction.
 Here we have the 3rd reaction $\beta: X_A \rightarrow X_I$ that will trigger the degradation of $X_I$ after time $\tau$.
   - Values: A update function that determines how to update the delay channel.
 In this example, once the delay reaction is triggered, the first delay channel (which is the channel for $X_I$) will be added to a delay time $\tau$.
 - `delay_interrupt`
   - Keys: Indices of reactions defined in Markovian part that can cause the change in the delay channels.
-In this example, the 4th reaction $\gamma : X_I \rightarrow \emptyset$ will change the schduled delay reaction channel immediately.
+In this example, the 4th reaction $\gamma : X_I \rightarrow \emptyset$ will change the scheduled delay reaction channel immediately.
   - Values: A update function that determines how to update the delay channel.
 In this example, once a `delay_interrupt` reaction happens, one randomly picked reactant $X_I$ (supposed to leave the system after time $\tau$) is degraded immediately.
 - `delay_complete`
   - Keys: Indices of delay channels.
 Here the first delay channel corresponds to $X_I$.